areeba-imran02/learning-career-studio-LCS/README.md

 **An AI-powered platform that guides students from learning to career-readiness.**

-Students juggle a dozen tools to study and prepare for careers — LCS replaces them with one AI platform: personalized study plans, skill tracking, CV & job matching, mock interviews, and a live AI agent that guides every next step.
+Students juggle a dozen tools to study and prepare for careers, LCS replaces them with one AI platform: personalized study plans, skill tracking, CV & job matching, mock interviews, and a live AI agent that guides every next step.

 ---